phchma/phchma.github.io/index.md

   -  Natural Science Foundation of Chongqing, China

 - Reviewer for Scholarly Journals, such as
+  - Applied Mathematical Modelling
   - Chemical Engineering Communications
+  - Energy Conversion and Management: X
   - Environmental Science & Technology
-  - Applied Mathematical Modelling
-  - Powder Technology
-  - Particulate Science and Technology
   - Journal of Alloys and Compounds
-  - Metallurgical and Materials Transactions B
   - Journal of Catalysis
-  - Energy Conversion and Management: X
   - Journal of Iron and Steel Research International
+  - Journal of Molecular Structure
+  - Metal and Materials International
+  - Metallurgical and Materials Transactions B
+  - Metallurgical Research & Technology
   - Particuology
+  - Particulate Science and Technology
-  - Metallurgical Research & Technology
+  - Powder Technology
   - Steel Research International
-  - Journal of Central South University
-  - Metal and Materials International

 ### Alumni